mledl/BDMA_HW/HW1/README.md

 # Data Preprocessing

-The following Data Preprocessing Tasks are done by the app/preprocessing.py script:
+The following Data Preprocessing Tasks are done using Spark script:

 * Fixing of Missing Data (indicated with ? instead of e.g. NaN)
 * Fixing of Datatypes of columns of interest
 * Dimension Reduction

-Preprocessed data is stored under /preprocessed.
+# Results

+The calculated results are stored in the /results directory.